I was recently asked about baleen whales and their techniques for collecting food.

 Right whales are masters of skim feeding.
 Right whales swim forward with their mouths open, allowing the water to pass through the mouth and out the baleen plates.

 These plates, which are at the sides, allow their food to be caught.
-They will then use their tongues to remove the organisms and to push them into their digestive systems.
+They will then use their tongues to remove the organisms and push them into their digestive systems.

 As the whale swims forward, their mouths are partly open.
 The water streams out from the inside through the baleen plates, whereas in other families of whales, large amounts of water need to be expelled.
 Right whales have long baleen, causing the mouth to be arched.

 Blue Whale, Bryde’s Whale, Fin Whale, Minke Whale, Sei Whale, Humpback Whale

 Members of this family, rorquals, have a unique anatomy that allows them to feed.
 All family members have an elastic, pleated tissue that runs along their underside, from the lower jaw to the umbilicus: these wrinkles, or grooves, range from fifty in sei whales to ninety in blue whales.

 Rorquals use a technique called gulp feeding.
 The whales take in vast amounts of water before closing their mouths and expelling the water through the baleen.
 Rorquals have smaller heads with shorter baleen plates.